 Like borax, Diatomaceous Earth (DE) is an amorphous substance that can be used to dehydrate these insects.
 DE is an organic product made of fossilised bacteria that can be used for many of its benefits.

 However, it is not advisable to only treat your space with borax to control termites.
-A follow-up professional termite control treatment is necessary to effectively get rid of the pest problem.
+A follow-up professional termite control is necessary to effectively get rid of the pest problem.

 A solution of liquid dish wash soap can also be used to control termites in the house.
 Make a solution and fill it in a spray bottle to treat infested areas.
 A thin film made of lather can form an impervious seal on the exoskeleton of termites, which can result in the failure of their respiratory system.